 Why Managers Are the Key to AI Adoption

 Managers occupy a unique position in AI adoption.
-They are not just users of AI tools — they are the people who determine whether their teams adopt AI or ignore it.
-Research shows that teams with AI-trained managers achieve 3x higher adoption rates than teams where only individual contributors are trained.
+They are not just users of AI tools — they are the people who determine whether their teams adopt AI or ignore it. teams with AI-trained managers achieve significantly higher adoption rates than teams where only individual contributors are trained.

 An AI course for managers covers both personal productivity (using AI for your own work) and leadership skills (driving AI adoption across your team).